 Tears streamed down the Averitts’ cheeks.
-Holding hands and facing one another, they looked deeply into each other’s eyes and embraced.
+They looked deeply into each other’s eyes, and they embraced.

 Though we wish it were so, the reality of life is not always a Cinderella story.
 But during some difficult days, I learned there was something better than a magic wand to wave away my troubles.